 Answers to frequently asked questions around furlough leave

 As part of its response to the COVID-19 pandemic the government has introduced the Coronavirus Job Retention Scheme.
 This allows all UK employers with employees on a PAYE scheme to designate those employees as ‘furloughed workers’.
-Employers have access to government support to continue paying part of these furloughed employees’ salaries and protect the employees from redundancy.
+Employers have access to Government support to continue paying part of these furloughed employees’ salaries and potentially protect the employees from redundancy.
 The first phase of the scheme finishes at the end of June and will close completely at the end of October.

 This guide outlines the key facts about designating employees as furloughed workers, gives advice on implementing this type of leave and details the extension of the scheme (announced on 12 May).
-We will continue to update this guide to reflect the new guidance which is expected at the end of May.
+We will continue to update this guide to reflect the new guidance which emerges from the Government.
 In the meantime employers should check the Government website for the latest information.

 What is furlough?